-Rob Lowe Celebrates 30 Years Sobriety With Emotional Instagram Post
+Rob Lowe Celebrates 30 Years Of Sobriety With Emotional Instagram Post

 Thank you for all the birthday wishes.
 I’m feeling very grateful and loved.
 I’ve never felt better or been happier.
 I’ve never had work as rewarding.
 I’m lucky and know it, but have also worked hard for many years to be in this place.
 Thanks and love to my family who make every day a gift.
 Stay safe everyone.

-Other celebrity pals also added their support of Rob’s sober anniversary including Amanda de Cadenet, Maria Shriver, Courtney Love, Patrick Schwarzenegger, Benjamin Hollingsworth, and Ronen Rubinstein to name a few.
+Other celebrity pals added their support for Rob’s sober anniversary, including Amanda de Cadenet, Maria Shriver, Courtney Love, Patrick Schwarzenegger, Benjamin Hollingsworth, and Ronen Rubinstein, to name a few.

 Fans also shared their endless admiration for Rob’s life achievements in the comments section of the emotional share.